suhacker1/awesome-nbdev/README.md

 # Awesome-nbdev:
-A curated list of resources for using FastAI's nbdev
+A curated list of resources for using fast.ai's nbdev

 ## Primary Resources:
 1. [Nbdev Home Page](http://nbdev.fast.ai/) - main documentation for nbdev